 The virus is commonly transmitted in the saliva of an infected animal when it bites another animal, but it can also be found in its eyes or nose.
 Untreated rabies is always fatal and it kills one or two people every year.
 According to the Centers for Disease Control (CDC), this is almost always because the victims didn’t understand their exposure after being bitten.
 The CDCs advice is to get prompt treatment if you get bitten by any animal that could have rabies.

-Nocturnal animals out in daytime
+Nocturnal animals out in the daytime

 Identifying a rabid animal

 A rabid animal will display symptoms such as lethargy, stupor, walking in circles, paralysis of one or both back legs, loss of balance, eye or nose discharge, or unexplained aggressiveness toward humans.
-(Note that even healthy animals may act aggressively when cornered.)
+(Note that even healthy animals may behave aggressively when cornered.)

 If your pet is bitten